FlavScents AInsights Entry for Ethylene Brassylate (CAS: 105-95-3)

 3. Natural Occurrence & Formation

-Ethylene brassylate is not typically found in nature and is primarily synthesized for use in fragrances.
-Its production involves the esterification of brassilic acid, a process that can be tailored to produce the desired olfactory characteristics.
-Due to its synthetic origin, ethylene brassylate does not qualify for "natural fragrance" designation under most regulatory frameworks, although it is often used to mimic natural musk scents.
+Ethylene brassylate is not known to occur naturally and is typically synthesized for use in fragrances.
+Its production involves the cyclization of dicarboxylic acids, a process that can be controlled to yield the desired macrocyclic structure.
+As a synthetic compound, it does not qualify for "natural fragrance" designation under most regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs